Home

 • Can become a fast-growing diffuse B-cell

-Burkitt has 2 varieties: African Burkitt and American Burkitt Lymphomas.
+Burkitt has 2 classifications -- African Burkitt and American Burkitt Lymphomas.

 • Medium sized cancerous cells